Janell-Huyck/scrub/README.md

 ## How to run the tests:

  - You will need to have Rspec installed on your computer as well as Ruby.
+The Rspec tests were written in Rspec version 3.12
  - Navigate in your terminal to the "scrub" directory (same place as where you were running the executable).
  - Run the following command: `rspec`